dr-evo/sins2-autocast/docs/patterns/readme.md

 ```

 ### 2.1.2 Use case : targeted abilities in conjunction with target definitions
-Use if there is a condition that applies to all target definitions.
+Use if there is a condition that applies regardless of target.

 Example - cast targeted ability only if you have at least 10% missing armor
 ```json